pyGCodeDecode API Reference

 Arguments:

-- filepath- (string) specify path to setup file
+• filepath - (string or Path) specify path to setup file

 Set initial Position.